Evaluating Feature Attribution Methods in the Image Domain: Results

 \subsection{Pairwise Comparison of Methods}

 We use the proposed framework in Section \ref{sec:cles} to compare the performance of DeepSHAP and DeepLIFT on MNIST, CIFAR-10 and ImageNet.
-We choose these two methods because they have very similar results across all datasets in Figure \ref{fig:wsp}, which is to be expected as DeepSHAP is based on DeepLIFT.
-DeepSHAP is computationally much more expensive than DeepLIFT however, so if the fraction of images where it outperforms DeepLIFT is relatively small, it might not be worth the cost.
+We choose these two methods because they have very similar results across all datasets in Figures \ref{fig:wsp-low}, \ref{fig:wsp-medium} and \ref{fig:wsp-high}, which is to be expected as DeepSHAP is based on DeepLIFT.
+However, DeepSHAP is computationally much more expensive than DeepLIFT, so if the fraction of images where it outperforms DeepLIFT is relatively small, it might not be worth the cost.
+Note that this specific choice was made merely for demonstration purposes.
+In practice, we recommend that practitioners select methods to compare based on their results on the paired t-tests and other relevant factors such as computational complexity, difficulty of implementation, etc.

 The results are shown in Figure \ref{fig:cles}.
-Each bar corresponds to a single metric implementation.
-A bar is only drawn if the corresponding Wilcoxon signed ranked test was significant ($p < 0.01$).
-The bars are centered on 0.5, since a CLES of 0.5 would indicate that both methods are equivalent, each outperforming the other in 50\% of cases.
+Each bar corresponds to a paired t-test between the results for DeepSHAP and DeepLIFT on a single metric.
+A bar is only drawn if the corresponding result was significant ($p < 0.01$).
+The bars are centered on 0.5, since a Probability of Superiority of 0.5 would indicate that both methods are equivalent, each outperforming the other in 50\% of cases.

-We see that, although performance in terms of absolute metric scores is very similar between the two methods (as shown in Section \ref{sec:wilcoxon}), the Common Language Effect Size (CLES) varies greatly depending on the dataset.
-On ImageNet, DeepSHAP outperforms DeepLIFT for most images, with the CLES ranging between 60-80\% for most metrics.
+We see that, although performance in terms of absolute metric scores is very similar between the two methods (as shown in Section \ref{sec:results:ttest}), the Probability of Superiority (PoS) varies greatly depending on the dataset.
+On ImageNet, DeepSHAP outperforms DeepLIFT for most images, with the PoS ranging between 60-80\% for most metrics.
 On CIFAR-10 however, the difference between the two methods is much smaller.
 Finally, on MNIST, DeepSHAP is outperformed by DeepLIFT on a majority of images, for almost all metrics.
 This indicates that the relative performance of methods is strongly dependent of the dataset in question.